Hierarchical Tri-manual Planning for Vision-assisted Fruit Harvesting with Quadrupedal Robots: LocoHarv-3 Platform

 \section{LocoHarv-3 Platform}

-The overall dual-arm system is built upon a commercial robot, Spot from Boston Dynamics.
-We have retrofitted Spot's arm with a custom-built dual-arm system, attached on the former's wrist using a custom-built 3D-printed mounting base.
-Detailed hardware components are shown in Fig.~\ref{fig:first}.
+We have retrofitted Spot's arm with a custom-built dual-arm system, attached on the former's wrist via a custom-built 3D-printed mounting base.
+Key hardware components are shown in Fig.~\ref{fig:first}.
 An onboard computer (Intel NUC with an i7-10710U processor, 16 GB RAM, and 512 GB SSD storage) is used for dual-arm motion planning and control as well as vision-based fruit detection and localization.
-A stereo camera (Intel RealSense D435i) is used to process live images, while the motor controller section is responsible for low-level control of the arms' motors (LX-16A bus servomotors).
-The motor controller section is composed of a bus-linker, a 12V lithium-ion power bank, and a DC converter.
+A stereo camera (Intel RealSense D435i) is used for real-time scene understanding, while the motor controller section provides low-level control of the arms' motors (LX-16A bus servomotors).
+The motor controller section comprises a bus-linker, a 12V lithium-ion power bank, and a DC converter.
 The onboard computer and the stereo camera are powered by a 22.2V LiPo battery.
-DC converters are used to provide the appropriate voltage (19V for mini PC and 7V for servomotors).
+DC converters provide the appropriate voltage (19V for mini PC and 7V for servomotors).
 A bus-linker processes control messages from the onboard computer to the servomotors.
-The LiDAR system is used to generate a live map in the field to localize LocoHarv-3.
+The LiDAR generates a map to localize LocoHarv-3 in the field in real-time.